regandono/santools/README.rst

   ::

+    - IPC
+      * To apply any profile, IPC required administrator privilage.

     - HNASF
       * Some diagnostics output have limitation (only show (max) 20 records per vnode/pnodes).
       * Currently only suport one (1) cluster per diagnostic file.